 Tokuju– There is a great little Soba restaurant with lots of character right out the Fussa Gate.
 They have a great udon, nabe yaki and katsu meals, among other things.
 The owners speak almost no English, but they have a (mostly) translated English menu, and you can get by with pointing 😊.
 It’s has six or seven tables, several with chairs and several with the traditional tatami seating.
 Nice little family-run restaurant, good prices and great food!
 I think it is only open for dinner.- Emma Stober, March 2016

-Directions: go straight out the Fussa gate, and the restaurant is two doors before the German restaurant, Stuben Ohtama.
+Directions: It is a 15min walk straight out the Fussa gate passed the “Y” intersection on the left hand side, two doors before the German restaurant, Stuben Ohtama.

 We went to Blue Little Butterfly for a date night.
 The atmosphere is really nice.
 The menu is all in English including the drink menu.
 We ordered the steak and the lamb chops, you have to order your sides separate.
 I would recommend ordering three sides and sharing them between two people (they have a huge assortment of potato salads).
 The steak was amazing, a thick cut, cooked perfectly, and delicious.
 The prices are very good for steak in Japan.
 We had a bottle of wine, six sides (you really only need three) and two main dishes for ¥10,000.
 Everything was very good and perfectly cooked.
 They also have a variety of seafood dishes on the menu and some delicious sounding pancakes on the dessert menu.
 I highly recommend this for a date, or if you just feel like a really good steak.
 Phone: 042-530-0160.
 Michaela Nelson-Kelley, May 2015.